Avoid Fair Housing Pitfalls as a Texas Landlord

 Wide-angle exterior of a modern Texas Panhandle rental home with limestone facade and neat native landscaping under golden hour skies showcasing curb appeal

 Owning rentals in the Texas Panhandle is straightforward—until it isn’t.
+To avoid fair housing pitfalls landlord systems matter more than gut instinct.
 Most Fair Housing problems we see aren’t “bad people doing bad things.”
-They’re usually good landlords improvising: casual screening, off-the-cuff comments, inconsistent policies, or a well-meaning exception that turns into a pattern.
+Instead, they are often good landlords improvising: casual screening, off-the-cuff comments, inconsistent policies, or a well-meaning exception that turns into a pattern.

 This guide is about reducing risk in real-world operations.
-We’re not attorneys, and this isn’t legal advice—but we can tell you what tends to trigger complaints, what documentation actually helps, and how to build a process that keeps you out of the gray areas.
+We’re not attorneys, and this isn’t legal advice.
+However, we can tell you what tends to trigger complaints, what documentation helps, and how to build a process that keeps you out of the gray areas.
+For a broader operating framework, start with our Panhandle landlording guide.

 Modern Texas Panhandle rental home exterior with clean curb appeal